Services for Students with Disabilities

 CCTVs (Print Enlargers)

-We have two CCTVs.
-One has a black and white display; the other one has a color display and text-to-speech functionality.
-They are located in the textbook area on the main level of the library, just across from the Circulation Desk.
+We have a black and white CCTV located in the textbook area on the main level of the library, just across from the Circulation Desk.

-- Microsoft Office Suite 2013 (including Word, PowerPoint, Excel, and Outlook)
+- Microsoft Office Suite 2013 (including Word, PowerPoint and Excel)

-For computer and equipment help or training, contact our Assistive Technology Specialist at:
+For computer and equipment help or training, contact PCC's Assistive Technology Specialist at:

 Email: firstname.lastname@example.orgOffice: D-209